vpsfreecz/vpsadminos/docs/os/configuration.md

 ## Declarative containers

 It is possible to built the `os` with images for containers to be imported and started on boot by `osctld`.
 For examples see `configs/containers` directory.
 This functionality is experimental and mostly used for testing.

 ## Explicit configuration and dependencies

-Most of the `make` targets are just a wrappers for `nix-build`.
-Is it possible to build the `os` by specifying required arguments directly without relying on `nixops` or setting correct `NIX_PATH`.
-Following example demonstrates how to build the `os` directly without `make`.
+Most of the `make` targets are just wrappers for `nix-build`.
+It is possible to build the `os` by specifying required arguments directly without relying on `nixops` or setting the correct `NIX_PATH`.
+The following example demonstrates how to build the `os` directly without `make`.

 ```bash
 cd os